Alternative Dispute Resolution Program

 What Is The Difference Between Arbitration And Mediation?

 Mediation is essentially a settlement discussion involving the parties, their counsel, and a neutral third party who is trained in the facilitation of and assistance with settlement negotiations.
 The mediator does not make any decision for the parties or value the case unless the parties agree otherwise.
 Information revealed in the course of mediation is held in confidence by the mediator, subject to the Pennsylvania Mediator Privilege Statute.
 Mediation offers a less structured way for the parties to explore and negotiate multiple settlement options with the assistance of a specially trained mediator.
 With mediation there is no binding decision.
 Any resolutions reached through mediation must be agreed to by the parties and their counsel.
 Arbitration involves a more structured format, leading to a binding decision by the arbitrator.
-Arbitration is conducted in accordance with the common law arbitration provisions set forth in 42 Pa.C.S.A. §7341 et. seq.
+Arbitration is conducted in accordance with the Revised Statutory Arbitration Act.
 However, there are numerous options available to the parties concerning limits on any awards entered by the arbitrator.
 In fact, the parties are free to set any mutually agreeable limits.

 What Are The Benefits Of The Berks County Bar Association Civil Dispute Resolution Program Over Mandatory Arbitration In The Court Of Common Pleas?

 Because of the automatic right of appeal in mandatory court arbitration, statistics show that up to 60% of the decisions rendered in mandatory arbitration are appealed.
-In contrast, the Bar Association Arbitration Program Rules track the common law arbitration rules in accordance with 42 Pa.C.S.A. §7342 et. seq., which limit appeals to very specific instances such as fraud and failure to be fairly heard.
+In contrast, the Bar Association Arbitration Program Rules track the Revised Statutory Arbitration Act, which has some limits on appeal.
 Unlike court arbitration, this program can arbitrate cases involving any amount of money in controversy.

 Do The Parties Participate In Selection Of The Arbitrator/Mediator?